 Update Florida code to latest version of ANSI/RESNET/ICC 380.
 The 2019 version of the standard incorporates all addenda to the 2016 version and extends testing in support of Energy Ratings to Dwelling and Sleeping Units in multi-unit buildings.
-ANSI/RESNET/ICC 380-2019 is available for review at:
+ANSI/RESNET/ICC 380-2019 is available for review at: https://codes.iccsafe.org/content/RESNET3802019P1

-None-- just updates standard.
+Impact to local entity relative to enforcement of code None-- just updates standard.

-Impact to building and property owners relative to cost of compliance with code

-None-- just updates standard.
+Impact to building and property owners relative to cost of compliance with code None-- just updates standard.

-None-- just updates standard.
+Impact to industry relative to the cost of compliance with code None-- just updates standard.